mehrdaddolatkhah/Golang-Ecommerce-backend/README.md

 # Golang-Ecommerce-backend

 - What this project does?!

-- Cafekala backend
 This project developed by Mehrdad Dolatkhah for Cafekalaa company and released as an open-source project for anyone that wants to see what happens in this service in the back-end side and if need some part of code in GPL V3 rules use codes.